sarah-antillia/Realistic-AutoAnnotation-Tool/README.md

 <br>
 <a href="https://commons.wikimedia.org/wiki/Road_signs_in_Japan">commons.wikimedia.org: Road signs in Japan</a>
 <br>
-The following backgroud foloders contain background jpg images files, which will be used as the background images to generate test, train and valid dataset.<br>
+The following background folders contain background jpg images files, which will be used as the background images to generate test, train and valid dataset.<br>

 <pre>